 Taïkyoku Nidan: The root cause strickes back

-The title of the article probably evokes the second part of the Star Wars Trilogy.
+The title of the article probably reminds you of the second part of the Star Wars Trilogy.

-Do not see a cause-and-effect link, it's just a bit of humour from me
+Above all, do not see a cause and effect link, it's just a bit of humour from me 😉 but ...

-We could, however, make some comparisons because even though we often consider karate do as the way of the empty hand in the sense of "empty of all bad intentions", and even if Master Funakoshi taught that there is no offensive action in karate do (" Karate-do ni feel nashi "), We must not forget that Karate is originally a war art.
+We could however make some connections there because even if we often consider Karate do as the way of the empty hand in the sense of “empty of all bad intentions”, and even if Master Funakoshi taught that there is no offensive action in karate do (" Karate-do ni feel nashi "), We must not forget that Karate is originally a war art.

-If we search Wikipedia a little bit, we also learn that the word " Jedi Would come from Japanese "jidaigeki" which refers to a film whose action takes place in the medieval Japanese era, which would make a new point in common with our martial art.
+If we dig a little into Wikipedia, we also learn that the word " Jedi Would come from Japanese "jidaigeki" which designates a film whose action takes place in medieval Japanese times, which would make a new point in common with our martial art.

 And when I look at the photo of Yoda master above, I can not help but think of the mental connection that Sensei Gence taught us

 Okay, I'm on fire, but still ...

 Go ahead I'll stop and I'll talk to you about Taïkyoku Nidan: